muhai-project/marl_language_games/README.md

-# Emergent Reinforcement Learning (EMRL)
+# Multi-agent Reinforcement Learning (MARL) Language Games

-This repository contains the code for Emergent Reinforcement Learning.
-It studies emergent communication through the multi-agent reinforcement learning paradigm.
+This repository contains the code for 'Multi-agent Reinforcement Learning Language games'.
+It studies emergent communication through the multi-agent reinforcement learning framework and the language games paradigm.

 ## Project Organization

     ├── cfg                <- Configurations files for experiments │
-    ├── data
+    ├── data               <- The original, immutable logged experiments.
-    │   ├── processed      <- Stores logged experiments long-term.
+    │
-    │   └── log            <- The original, immutable logged experiments.
+    ├── marl_language_games <- Source code for use in this project.
     │
-    ├── emrl               <- Source code for use in this project.
+    ├── scripts            <- Scripts of the marl_language_games package
     │
-    ├── scripts            <- Scripts of the emrl package │
+    ├── tests              <- Unit tests for marl_language_games package
-    ├── tests              <- Unit tests for emrl package │
+    │
     ├── Makefile           <- Makefile with commands to create conda env │